uhck/uhck/README.md

 - 👋 Hi, I’m Karen!
-- 👀 I’m a microservice app builder and writer, interested in conceiving products to make life better.
+- 👀 Building in public :)

 <!---
 uhck/uhck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.